helios-base/helios-base/README.md

 cd build
 cmake ..
 make
-run greeter_server in one tab by "./greeter_server" run greeter_client in another tab "./greeter_client"
 ```
 - Monitor - follow [this](https://github.com/rcsoccersim/rcssmonitor)
 Moniter is a GUI for RCSSServer.
 It is not necessary to run a team.
 It is just for watching the game and controlling the game.